NSB Class 73: Bergen and Østfold

 On 16 June 2011, a fire started in the snow tunnel at Hallingskeid Station on the Bergen Line.
-As the station is unmanned, there was no prior warning of the fire until the driver saw it from the cab just as the train entered the tunnel.
+As the station is unstaffed, there was no prior warning of the fire until the driver saw it from the cab just as the train entered the tunnel.
 More or less simultaneously, the train reached the point of the line were the fire had damaged the overhead supply.
 The driver immediately applied the emergency brake, which caused the train to stop 5 to 10 m from the fire.
 Because the train had no power, it was not possible to reverse out.
 The 257 passengers were then immediately evacuated.
 All personnel acted according to regulations and no-one was injured in the accident.
 According to the driver, had he not lost the power, he would have continued through the tunnel, as the fire was just at the beginning stage.
 The train, which consisted of two Class 73 units, no. 10 and 13, eventually caught fire and was damaged beyond repair.
 Class 73 trains are to be taken out of service on the Bergen Line from the fall of 2012.